ankarandikar/robot_localization/README.md

 $$
 </p>

-Since the old and new positions of the robot were known due to its on-board odometry, we put the positions in matrix form and found `M` with the following equation:
+Since the old and new poses of the robot were known due to its on-board odometry, we put the poses in matrix form and found `M` with the following equation:
 <p align="center">
 $\text{M} = \text{old\_odom\_pose}^{-1} \times \text{new\_odom\_pose}$
 </p>